 Geek Out at the MIT Museum

 Last but not least, I want to share the MIT Museum, which is free on the last Sunday of each month, September through June.

-I happened upon free entry my last night in Boston by sheer luck of my schedule.
+I benefited from free entry on my last night in Boston by sheer luck with my schedule.
 I thoroughly enjoyed the experience.

 The ground floor has old robots, while the upper level has several exhibits, including a fascinating one entitled Gestural Engineering: The Sculpture of Arthur Ganson.